StydeNet/html/docs/field-builder.md

 This component will allow you to generate the entire markup for form fields with one line of code.

-If you have used the Laravel Collective HTML component before, you already know how to use the basics of this component; simply replace the alias “Form” for “Field”, for example, replace:
+If you have used the Laravel Collective HTML component before, you already know how to use the basics of this component; simply replace the alias “Form” with “Field”, for example, replace:

 `{!!
 Form::text(‘name’, ‘value’, $attributes) !!}`

-For this:
+With this:

 `{!!
 Field::text(‘name’, ‘value’, $attributes) !!}`

 This will generate a field including the container, the label, the control and any errors associated with it.

-The fields will be generated with the **Twitter Bootstrap** markup out of the box (but you can also publish and customize the templates).
+The fields will be generated with the **Bootstrap** markup out of the box (but you can also publish and customize the templates).

-There are also a lot of convenient options and handy fallbacks:
+There are also other convenient options and handy fallbacks:

-##Skip value argument
+## Skip value argument

 If you don't want to pass a value argument (`null`) but you want to pass the array of `$attributes`, you can  skip the second argument. i.e. this: